What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

-Rather than simply telling your children to wash their hands or brush their teeth, explain why you’re asking them to do so and why it’s crucial that they do so as well.
+Rather than simply telling your children to wash their hands or brush their teeth, explain why you’re asking them to do so and why they must do so.

-The basic concept they can grasp is knowing what is good and bad.
-The more kids understand the benefits of proper hygiene and the consequences of not practicing it, the easier it is for the habit to stick.
+The basic concept they can grasp is knowing what is good and evil.
+So the more kids understand the benefits of proper hygiene and the consequences of not practising it, the easier it is for the habit to stick.

-You can also start breaking down to them the concept of germs and bacteria.
+You can also start breaking down the concept of germs and bacteria to them.
 Tell children how germs can be caught on them and what happens if they don’t wash them off.
 When children have a greater understanding of something, they are more likely to do it.
 Make sure you stress the need for hygiene, but not to the point that they develop a fear of it.

 2. Be a good role model

 As the saying goes, “practice what you preach.”
 As tiny humans, children intrinsically follow what their parents do.
-Create a hygiene routine that you and your children can follow and do together.
+So create a hygiene routine you and your children can follow and do together.